 Phase 2 – Conversion of QoL issues into set of items: Completed July 2013 (Phase 1 and 2 report approved by MDC in September 2013).

 Phase 3 – Pre-testing of provisional module: data collection completed October 2014.
 Overall, 67 patients with HL, 86 patients with CLL, 117 patients with aggressive NHL and 67 patients with indolent NHL from Italy, France, the Netherlands, UK and Austria have been included.
 Phase III report has been approved by the MDC (07-06-2015).

 Phase 4– Phase 4 grant awarded in December 2016.
 Ethical approval is obtained in almost all countries.
 The first patient was recruited in September 2017 and up to now 463 patients have been recruited in 13 countries.

-Patient recruitment and data collection is expected to end in spring 2021.
-Analyses and report writing will be performed after that.
+Patient recruitment and data collection is complete.
+Analyses and report writing will be completed in fall 2021.

 In this study we are developing a questionnaire for patients who have or had non-Hodgkin lymphoma.
 Patients may experience changes in their body due to the disease or/and the treatments they receive.
 This might have a negative impact on a patients subjective wellbeing.
 With the questionnaire we want to find out more about how patients feel, both physically and emotionally.
 In order to collect this information, brief and simple questionnaires, designed to be completed by patients themselves, will be developed and tested in this study.